Station Creation Series | How to Create a Sundae Station

 Step 1: Choose your Base

 Free Pass!
 The lower tier is quite common and can be ordered as a complete unit; the MB-3 87290 station includes (3) deep 1/9-size jars in black, clear plastic hinged lids and ½ oz clear plastic spoons!
 There will be plenty of clearance above the lid to fit your serving dish below the pump.
-Eutectic ice packs (94013) are sold separatey (See sheet 02108 for details).
+Our universal ice packs (100515) are sold separatey (See sheet 02108 for details).

 The upper tier will keep a can of whipped topping and two ingredients cool using a combination of fountain jars and a Whipped Topping Can Cooler Kit.
 So you’ll need a base that holds (3) fountain jars: select the countertop, insulated SB-3 83760 base.